shombando/.emacs.custom/README.md

 ## Spellcheck

 Spellchecking while typing is useful and I want to use it everywhere but in programming modes only comments should be spell checked not the whole buffer.
-Prose and grammar linting is provided by `flycheck-vale` which requires [vale](https://vale.sh/generator) to be setup with a `.vale.ini` file per project.

     (setq-default ispell-program-name "aspell")